SwedbankPay/developer.swedbankpay.com/_includes/recurring-card-payments.md

 * You need to `POST` a [Verify payment][payment-verify], that will automatically generate a recurrence token (for later recurring use).

-#### Retreive Recurrence Token
+#### Retrieve Recurrence Token

 The recurrence token can then be retrieved by doing a `GET` request against the `payment`.
 You need to store this `recurrenceToken` in your system and keep track of the corresponding consumer-ID.

 #### Delete Recurrence Token